Mercedes CLA review - Engines, performance and drive

 There are a load of petrol engines to choose from, but only one diesel CLA and no plug-in hybrid at the moment.
 The CLA 180 uses a 1.3-litre turbo petrol engine producing 134bhp; it’ll do 0-62mph in nine seconds, while the 161bhp CLA 200 trims this to 8.2 seconds.
 The differences are marginal, so we wouldn’t bother with the more powerful engine.
 Both feel a little strained under hard acceleration, but take things easy and they impressively quiet and refined.

 Step up to the CLA 220, which uses a 187bhp 2.0-litre engine, and the 0-62mph time tumbles to seven seconds flat.
 This unit is also available with 4MATIC all-wheel drive, but adding that extra traction doesn’t affect performance.
 The CLA 250 is faster still (0-62 in 6.3 seconds), while the AMG 35 and AMG 45 S versions both complete the benchmark sprint in less than five seconds (4.9 and 4.0 seconds respectively).
-Each and every one of these more powerful petrol cars feel quick and composed on the road.

 If diesel is your fuel of choice, the only model available is the CLA 220 d.
 It’ll do 0-62mph in 7.1 seconds and hit 152mph flat out.
 With loads of torque (400Nm) it makes light work of brisk overtakes, without feeling rattly like old Merc diesels.

 - 1Mercedes CLA reviewThe Mercedes CLA is the best-looking, best-driving version of the A-Class family – but outright practicality is sacrificed

 - 2Engines, performance and drive - currently readingThe Mercedes CLA uses a wider track than the A-Class, but the differences to the car’s handling are marginal